Virginia GOP congressman says he's an alcoholic, won't seek re-election

 Garrett, of Virginia's 5th Congressional District, which stretches through central Virginia from north of Charlottesville to the North Carolina line, announced his retirement in a video statement first reported by The Washington Post.

+Garrett described his retirement as "a new beginning" driven not by a fear of losing but by "knowing where your priorities should be."

+His alcoholism, he added, was the "one area that I haven't been honest."

-"Any person — Republican, Democrat or independent — who has known me for any period of time and has any integrity knows two things: I am a good man, and I'm an alcoholic," Garrett said, according to The Post.
+"Any person — Republican, Democrat or independent — who has known me for any period of time and has any integrity knows two things: I am a good man, and I'm an alcoholic," Garrett said.

 "This is the hardest statement that I have ever publicly made by far," he said.
 "It's also the truth."